 2) Waldorf kindergartens have increased in number in many urban cities.

-3) 50 percent parents agree with the fact that reading and writing need not be achieved in a hurry.
+3) 50 percent of parents agree with the fact that reading and writing need not be achieved in a hurry.

 4) Parents have a concern for the continuity in this philosophy as there are very few Waldorf Grade schools.